abdelrazekrizk/AWS-Services-for-Project-Management-and-Issue-Tracking/README.md

 # AWS Services for Project Management and Issue Tracking

+## Introduction
+This README provides a step-by-step guide for setting up AWS Lambda functions, API Gateway, and Amazon Cognito for a project management and issue tracking application.

 ## Objective
 Create a scalable project management and issue tracking application using AWS services, allowing users to create, update, and manage tasks efficiently while providing features such as user authentication, file storage, and notifications.